Kasui92/omarell/README.md

 ## What is Omarell?

-The name "Omarell" is derived from the Italian term "umarell" (often spelled "omarell" in some dialects), which refers to retired elderly men who stand watching construction sites, often with their hands clasped behind their backs, offering unsolicited advice to workers.
-It's a popular cultural reference in Italy that embodies curious observation and gentle improvement suggestions.
+Omarell is a personalized fork of [Omakub](https://omakub.org), the one-liner tool that turns a fresh Ubuntu install into a modern development environment.
+It builds on Omakub with targeted tweaks for a more streamlined and opinionated Linux setup.

-In the spirit of its namesake, Omarell takes the base Omakub system—which transforms a fresh Ubuntu installation into a fully-configured, modern development environment with a single command—and adds its own improvements and extra customizations, watching over and enhancing the original work.
+The name comes from umarell, the Italian archetype of a retiree watching construction sites with a critical eye.
+Likewise, Omarell keeps tabs on the evolving [Omarchy project](https://omarchy.org), selectively adopting useful changes while staying grounded on a stable, proven base.

 # Installation